-Prerequisite: ENGL 1113 English Composition I with a grade of "C" or better or equivalent placement test scores.
+Prerequisite: ENGL 1113 English Composition I with a grade of "C" or

 This course focuses on written and oral communication within an organization.
 Topics covered include the foundations of business communication, the composition and revision of letters, memos, reports, proposals, and resumes, as well as the preparation and delivery of oral presentations.
 Attention is given to appropriate style and diction for business environments and to techniques for composing direct, routine, rejection, and persuasive correspondence.